dragonguide/dragonguide/home.md

 - GitLab
 	Includes textual content, files and media.
 It is [publically accessible](https://gitlab.com/dragonguide/dragonguide).
 - On-site Back-up
 	A back-up of the site on the website host, on a different hard drive.
 Currently being looked into.
+It will not be publically accessible.
 - Jottacloud
 	Currently being looked into.
+It is not known whether it will be publically accessible.
 - Archive.org
 	Currently being considered.
+It would be publically accessible.

 #### Community Archives
 Community archives are back-ups that are maintained by third-parties.
 If you would like to start maintaining one yourself, please let us know so we can list it here.